UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_01.md

 </iframe>

-Notes: Instead of visualizing each individual observation, we can use the histograms we learned about in last module.
+Notes: Instead of visualizing each individual observation, we can use the histograms we learned about in the last module.
 Histograms divide one axis into groups (or “bins”) and represent the count of observations in each group with a bar.

-In this plot, we can directly see that most movies are around 100 min in length, because all the highest bars are around this value.
-We would say that this distribution has a single peak around 100 min.
+In this plot, we can directly see that most movies are around 100 min in length because all the highest bars are around this value.
+We would say that this distribution has a single peak of around 100 min.

-Some distributions has multiple peaks which are not necessarily in the center of the distribution, and some have no distinct peaks at all, but are instead more uniformly distributed.
+Some distributions have multiple peaks which are not necessarily in the center of the distribution, and some have no distinct peaks at all, but are instead more uniformly distributed.

-We also see wide variation in the length of movies in the plot, The shortest movie is just 20-30 min long, while the longest is somewhere between 2010 and 220 minutes.
+We also see a wide variation in the length of movies in the plot, The shortest movie is just 20-30 min long, while the longest is somewhere between 2010 and 220 minutes.